George Walters Henshaw was born on Jan. 5, 1851 in Preston County, VA (now West Virginia), the son of Hiram B. and Catherine (Miner) Hanshaw.

 Boyhood friend James B. Wylie observed that Philo was "as badly shot up as a man could be.
 His abdomen seemed to be filled with pieces of steel.
 I could seem them in his flesh like powder burns, while the skin was rough and ridged and hard.
 You could even see steel splinters sticking through the skin.
 I never saw a man so discouraged as Philo McGiffin was at that time."
 Tragically, his health continued to decline, even though he kept up positive appearances in letters back home.

 While at the New York Post-Graduate School and Hospital, he ended his own life with a pistol shot on Feb.
 11, 1897.
 His weary, scarred remains were laid to rest near George Henshaw and others in the family plot at the Washington Cemetery.

 Philo is mentioned in several books and articles published over the span of decades after his demise.
 They include:

-He covered the Johnstown Flood in 1889 and later the same year reported on the Jack the Ripper murders in Whitechapel in London .
-He was a reporter with Philadelphia's Record and Press, the New York Times and managing editor of Harper's Weekly, traveled to South Africa to cover the Boer War, worked for William Randolph Hearst's New York Journal in the era of "yellow journalism" and thereby helped create the legend of Teddy Roosevelt and the Rough Riders during the Spanish-American War in Cuba, and also reported on location during the Russo-Japanese War and World War I.
+He was a reporter with Philadelphia's Record and Press, the New York Times and managing editor of Harper's Weekly.
+He is known to have traveled to South Africa to cover the Boer War, worked for William Randolph Hearst's New York Journal in the era of "yellow journalism" and thereby helped create the legend of Teddy Roosevelt and the Rough Riders during the Spanish-American War in Cuba.
+He also reported on location during the Russo-Japanese War and World War I.